BurakG01/todo-list-application/README.md

 Also you can check docker containers by running `$ docker ps` command.
 You should see `todo-mongo` , `todo-backend-v1`, `todo-frontend-v1` containers working.

-## Run the application on Kubernetes
+## Run the applications on Kubernetes

 1. [Adjust yaml files](#1-adjust-yaml-files)
 2. [Deploy the applications](#2-deploy-the-applications)